 - 1. The timing when BDFORM is meaningful has not been specified. - 2.
-The timing limits of the first NBI and NBO have not been specified. - 3.
-Timing requirements on RNOK have not been completely specified. - 4.
-The latest timing limit on ORIGR negation may be too late to permit CTL to recapture the just-originated token.
-This problem would prevent implementation of a double-buffered HSB.
-It may be necessary to specify ORIGR negation no later than LBO assertion, or perhaps one-byte time thereafter. - 5.
-The specified timing limits on JOINR and ENMOD are questionable. - 6.
+The latest timing limit on ORIGR negation may be too late to permit CTL to recapture the just-originated token in a ring network controller.
+This problem would reduce effectiveness of a double-buffered HSB.
+It may be necessary to specify ORIGR negation no later than LBO assertion, or perhaps one-byte time thereafter. - 3.
+The specified timing limits on JOINR and ENMOD are questionable. - 4.
 INITR, ORST, and LBO, which are set by HSB, are specified as pulses of minimum width one bit time, but HSB does not have any clock that allows it to measure a bit time.
-It may be necessary to change these to a self-timed protocol. - 7.
-The earliest possible assertion of LBO may be misspecified.
-The present CTL implementation seems to allow an earlier assertion. - 8.
-The proper sequence for INITR and ORIGR is in dispute; the question revolves around whether or not RNOK assertion causes ORIGR to be dropped, an issue in the interface between HSB and the programmer. - 9.
+It may be necessary to change these to a self-timed protocol. - 5.
+The proper sequence for INITR and ORIGR is in dispute; the question revolves around whether or not RNOK assertion causes ORIGR to be dropped, an issue in the interface between HSB and the programmer. - 6.
 The operation of CTL is not specified if either ORIGR or COPYR is dropped prematurely.
-Some specification may be appropriate.
+Some specification may be appropriate. - 7.
+Thirteen of the interface lines are specified to have default values that require pull-downs rather than pull-ups.
+With TTL logic, pull-downs are a bad design practice; these lines should be inverted.
+(JOINR, ENMOD, INITR, ORIGR, COPYR, REFUS, RNOK, JOIND, ORGING, NBO, NBI, BDFORM, PERR)